splaisan/GenomicConsensus/doc/VariantsGffSpecification.rst

 The attributes may be present in any order.

-The four types of variant we support are as follows. *(Recall that the field separator is a tab, not a space.)*
+The three types of variant we support are as follows. *(Recall that the field separator is a tab, not a space.)*

 1. Insertion.
 Examples::